navjotsappal/WeatherApp/README.md

 # WeatherApp

-This app help users to search for weather details for any given city!<br/>
+This app helps users to search for weather details for any given city!<br/>

 ## Used